Safe H2O

 Safe H2O Water Tank Cleaning Process

-During our tank cleaning process, we vacuum and discard the sediment buildup on the base of the tank with a heavy-duty pump.
+During our tank cleaning process, we vacuum and discard the sediment buildup at the base of the tank with a heavy-duty pump.
 Then we filter the remaining tank water through our filtration plant using 3 levels of filtration (including nanofiltration) to remove contaminants suspended in the water.
-We also add a small amount of food-grade hydrogen peroxide (H202) as an antibacterial treatment.
-This purified water is continuously cycled into the clean tank, eliminating the need for replacement water.
+We also add a small amount of food-grade hydrogen peroxide (H202) as an antibacterial treatment, ideal to clean the water lines feeding from the tank to the property.
+This purified water is continuously cycled back into the clean tank, eliminating the need for replacement water.

 Feel free to look at our Water Tank Cleaning services page for a detailed account of our comprehensive cleaning process!